-Saturday 5th July DEPART AUSTRALIA Depart for Beijing.
-We will provide a personalised flight schedule based on your needs.

-Day 1, Sunday 6th July ARRIVE ULAANBAATAR After a two-hour flight from Beijing, once we have cleared immigration, we'll be transferred to our centrally located hotel, where we stay two nights.
-Welcome dinner tonight at a local restaurant.
+Saturday 5th July DEPART AUSTRALIA Depart for Seoul, where you will have an overnight stay (included in your international flights package).
+Day 1, Sunday 6th July ARRIVE ULAANBAATAR Arrive in Ulaanbataar from Seoul.
+After clearing immigration, we'll be transferred to our centrally located hotel for a two-night stay.
+We'll enjoy a welcome dinner at a local restaurant.
 Accommodation is at Urgoo Boutique Hotel (or similar).
 D